-We recently talked about how to keep your business travelers happy while maintaining cost control and avoiding expenses spiraling out of control.
-One of the biggest challenges many companies face is that those who travel the most are more likely to have specific preferences (hotel chains, airlines, etc.) that may not tally with your organization’s negotiated rates.
+We recently talked about how to keep your business travellers happy while maintaining cost control and avoiding expenses spiraling out of control.
+One of the biggest challenges many companies face is that those who travel the most are more likely to have specific preferences (hotel chains, airlines, etc.) that may not tally with your organisation’s negotiated rates.
 While this can lead to friction, there are several ways that can both make your road warriors happier and more productive, and also keep the CFO smiling.

 One of the biggest peeves among road warriors is the amount of time spent (i.e. wasted) in airports.
 Whether it’s waiting for that family with four kids to slowly work their way through the security check point; eating overpriced food while trying to work on your 30 minutes’ free Wi-Fi; or struggling to find a pen to fill in your customs form while standing in the endless immigration line, productivity levels diminish while anger levels increase.

 Here are three ways that organisations can make their frequent fliers happy, while also enabling them to spend more time doing what they’re paid to do.

 TSA Pre-check is a U.S. Government trusted traveler program that can drastically decrease the amount of time needed to go through security.
 Members no longer need to remove shoes, belts or coats, and can also leave their laptops and clear liquid bag.
 Also, as there are still relatively few people with TSA Pre-check clearance, there will be relatively few people in the dedicated security lines in the airport.

 In order to register, submit an application online, schedule an in-person appointment for a background check and fingerprint.
 Once approved, you will get a Known Traveller Number that you simply need to add to your ticket when you book.
 At £85 for five years, it’s a real bargain, and it can save anything up to 45 minutes to an hour each time you fly, so you don’t have to leave for the airport as early.